ideasaremymaps/burza/README.md

 The goal of this project is to have a daily statistics on the fluctuation of the unemployed people in the Republic of Croatia.
-The code parses the number of unemployed people in Croatia from the page of Croatian Employment Office (https://burzarada.hzz.hr/ ) every day at 8 o'clock A.M. and publishes it on the two following pages:
+The code parses the number of unemployed people in Croatia from the page of Croatian Employment Office (https://burzarada.hzz.hr/ ) every day at 8 A.M. and publishes it to the following pages:
   - https://twitter.com/burza_rada
   - https://www.facebook.com/Nezaposleni-320061638169077/